nina-mir/berghain-line-counter/README.md

 #### A CSS/HTML/JavaScript app to count the number of people waiting in line to enter Berghain club in Berlin

+Deplyed on Netlify.

-Background image is from [Gray Area](https://grayarea.co/news/long-lines-at-berghain-have-returned)
+Background image is from [Gray Area](https://grayarea.co/news/long-lines-at-berghain-have-returned).

-This app is inspired by an assignment on Scrimba website
+This app is inspired by an assignment on Scrimba website.